eironross/api-resume/README.md

 ### Filter Resume

-Returns part of resume filtered by type
+Returns part of the resume filtered by type

 <li>
           type (Optional): Filter by type.
 Choice of <code>info</code>,